jshttp/mime-db/README.md

 If unknown, every property could be `undefined`.

+## Note on MIME Type Data and Semver

+This package considers the programmatic api as the semver compatibility.
+This means the MIME type resolution is *not* considered in the semver bumps.
+This means that if you want to pin your `mime-db` data you will need to do it in your application.
+While this expectation was not set in docs until now, it is how the pacakge operated, so we do not feel this is a breaking change.

 ## Contributing

 The primary way to contribute to this database is by updating the data in